 Name: Mr Marcello Diamante

 Title: Non-Executive Director (appointed 1 April 2022)

-Qualifications: Mr Diamante holds a Bachelor Degree in Economics and Finance from RMIT and is a Chartered Financial Analyst with the CFA Institute.
+Qualifications: Mr Diamante holds a Bachelor Degree in Economics and Finance from RMIT and is a

+Chartered Financial Analyst with the CFA Institute.

-Experience and expertise: Mr Diamante brings over 25 years' experience in Finance, Mergers & Acquisitions, Project Development & Digital Transformation.
+Experience and expertise: Mr Diamante brings over 25 years' experience in Finance, Mergers & Acquisitions,

+Project Development & Digital Transformation.
 Over the years, Mr Diamante has successfully consulted and built a range of businesses, with a particular focus on growth and expansion including greenfield and brownfield developments in Energy and Agriculture.
-He was Chief Financial Officer of WNR from its listing in February 2016 to November 2018, led the construction of WNR's Raywood processing facility and has a strong understanding of operations and the opportunities for the Company
+He was Chief Financial Officer of WNR from its listing in February 2016 to November 2018, led the construction of WNR's Raywood processing facility and has a strong understanding of operations and the opportunities for the Company.

-Other current directorships : None

-Former directorships (last 3 years) : None
+Other current directorships5: None Former directorships (last 3 years)6: None and Risk Committee

-Special responsibilities: Chairman of the Remuneration and Nomination Committee and member of the Audit and Risk Committee

-Interests in shares: 2,807,428

-Interests in options: None